-The major in Political Economy and Government prepares students to understand and participate in public debates that affect our life as a nation.
+The Major in Political Economy & Government prepares students to understand and participate in public debates that affect our life as a nation.
 The economics courses prepare students to understand the costs and the benefits of market forces and of government action.
 The politics courses reveal the basic principles and the intricacies of policy making.
 Together, they prepare students to be informed, intelligent participants in our democracy.

 Explore the Political Economy & Government Program